Discovering gravitational waveform distortions from lensing: A deep dive into GW231123

-The limited number of observable GW cycles in high mass events allows for alternative interpretations that are difficult to disentangle.
+The limited number of observable GW cycles in high-mass events allows for alternative interpretations that are difficult to disentangle.
 GW190521~\cite{GW190521,GW190521properties} is another example of an event investigated in a broad range of scenarios from eccentricity~\cite{Romero-Shaw:2020thy} to dynamical captures~\cite{Gamba:2021gap}, head-on collisions of Proca stars~\cite{CalderonBustillo:2020fyi}, and primordial black holes~\cite{DeLuca:2020sae}.
 With a merger rate density of $\sim0.1\,\mathrm{Gpc^{-3}\mathrm{yr}^{-1}}$ for GW190521/GW231123-like signals~\cite{GW231123,GW190521properties}, we expect to observe more events of this kind in the next observing runs.
 Developing robust strategies to infer source parameters and to quantify the statistical significance for competing interpretations is, therefore, essential.

 \gls{GW} parameter estimation has recently experienced a revolution, thanks to deep-learning techniques.
 In particular, neural posterior estimation~\cite{Green:2020dnx,Green:2020hst,Dax:2021tsq} is able to drastically reduce the inference time from order of days down to minutes by avoiding the expensive likelihood evaluations needed by conventional methods~\cite{Ashton:2018jfp}.
 This capability enables the assessment of statistical significance for subtle astrophysical effects, such as orbital eccentricity~\cite{Gupte:2024jfe}, which was previously not feasible due to the prohibitive computational cost of traditional sampling algorithms.
 In this \emph{Letter}, we demonstrate that deep-learning techniques are essential for the discovery of lensed \glspl{GW}.
-Building on top of state-of-the-art algorithm, \dingo{}~\cite{Green:2020dnx,Dax:2021tsq,Dax:2021myb,Wildberger:2022agw,Dax:2022pxd}, we develop \dingolensing~\cite{Chan:2025pdf}, which we use to thoroughly reanalyze GW231123 and assess its statistical significance.
-Our results and methods lay out the detections strategies of lensed \glspl{GW} for upcoming observing runs.
+Building on top of the state-of-the-art algorithm, \dingo{}~\cite{Green:2020dnx,Dax:2021tsq,Dax:2021myb,Wildberger:2022agw,Dax:2022pxd}, we developed \dingolensing~\cite{Chan:2025pdf}, which we exploit to thoroughly reanalyze GW231123 and assess its statistical significance for the first time~\footnote{Other implementations of lensed parameter estimation with deep-learning have been proposed in parallel~\cite{Caldarola:2025oxr,Su:2025xry}.}.
+Our results and methods lay out the detection strategies of lensed \glspl{GW} for upcoming observing runs.